skywind3000/vim-preview/README.md

 printf(<cursor position>
 ```

-When you input `printf(` and you can't remember the parameters, you can execute `PreviewSignature!` directly in the insert mode. the cursor is on the right side of left paren the function name `printf` is on the left side, but with the bang sign, function name `printf` can be find out because it is the nearest function name to the cursor position.
+When you input `printf(` and you can't remember the parameters, you can execute `PreviewSignature!` directly in the insert mode.
+The cursor is on the right side of left paren the function name `printf` is on the left side, but with the bang sign, function name `printf` can be find out because it is the nearest function name to the cursor position.

 Now we have the below setting: